subrinSheikh/easily/README.md

 node index.js
 ```

-Your application will be available at [http://localhost:4000](http://localhost:4000).
+Your demo link will be available at [https://drive.google.com/file/d/1zaZaKCbgpOhR3nFyczXTTLsX9qLckuaq/view?usp=sharing]

 ### **5. Database Setup**
 Ensure that your MongoDB instance is running and that the `job-portal` database is created automatically during the application setup.